How Creditors Find Your Assets: Discovery Methods and Asset Protection

 Private Investigators and Asset Search Firms

 Creditors pursuing large judgments frequently hire private investigators or specialized asset search firms.
-These firms use a combination of database access, public records research, and investigative techniques that go beyond what a creditor’s attorney would do independently.
+These firms use a combination of database access, public records research, and investigative techniques that go beyond what a creditor’s attorney would typically do.

 Investigators can access commercial databases that aggregate financial, real estate, and corporate records from multiple sources into a single report.
-They monitor social media accounts for evidence of lifestyle inconsistent with claimed poverty.
-They use reverse phone lookups to identify financial institutions that have contacted the debtor.
-Some firms conduct physical surveillance to verify whether a debtor actually lives at the claimed homestead or drives vehicles registered to other entities.
+Some firms use reverse phone lookups to identify financial institutions that have contacted the debtor.
+Toll-free calls from a bank’s customer service line, for instance, can reveal where the debtor holds accounts.
+Investigators may also conduct physical surveillance to verify whether a debtor actually lives at the claimed homestead or drives vehicles registered to other entities.

 What Creditors Cannot Collect After Discovery